samuelson65/MPI/README.md

         "Diag"
     ]

-    for col in columns:
+    for col in cols:
-        if col not in df:
+        if col not in df.columns:
             df[col] = None

-    return df[columns]
+    return df[cols]

 # -------- RUN --------